 I was going to have my son do the cleanse with me, but I chickened out.
 I just wasn’t sure and wanted to do it myself first.

 How to do a Natural Parasite Cleanse

 I followed TriLight’s 3-step process and asked their staff questions for clarification, so I’m happy to be able to offer you a most comprehensive “how to” guide.
 Note: This is one form of a parasite cleanse.
 There are many options!
 After I tell you “my story” of how it went for me, I’ll detail some of the others out there that I know to be authentic.

 For about 10 days, take 2 garlic capsules with each meal, or 3 times a day.
 This helps to loosen the parasites’ hold on your body.
 There are other anti-parasitics that are possible, but they recommend garlic, so I went with that.

 To do it again, I think I’d hit the little buggers even harder with a mixture of diatomaceous earth and bentonite clay.
+(Be careful not to inhale the diatomaceous earth while working with it!)
 The trouble is that this can constipate you, so you’ve really go to drink enough water and then maybe take a break at 7 or 8 days instead of the full 10.